 Colterscleuch Cottage has everything you need to make your stay enjoyable, comfortable and relaxing.
 The spacious accommodation has a large lounge with a sofa and armchairs, TV, BluRay player, Wi-Fi, books & games and large patio doors leading out to the sheltered private garden.

 The large dining kitchen has a farmhouse table, fridge freezer, washing machine, electric oven and hob and a microwave.

-There are 2 large double bedrooms - one with a kingsize bed, the other with a superking or twin bed option.
-There is a fold down single bed for small adults or children.
+There are 2 large double bedrooms.
+One with a kingsize bed, the other with a superking + single / triple bed option.
+There is also a fold down single bed for small adults or children.
 A cot and high chair can be supplied free of charge when requested.

 The family size bathroom has a bath, separate corner shower unit and heated towel rail.

 Central heating and double glazing ensures a cosy stay all year round.
 All fuel costs are included in the booking as are bed linen and towels.
 There is parking on site for 2 or more vehicles.
 The essentials of tea, coffee and milk will also be waiting for you free of charge.